2brn/aworld/README.md

-# ArduPilot Hold Altitude Demo
+# ArduPilot AltHold Demo

-Docker-based demo that runs ArduCopter SITL and a Python controller using `pymavlink`.
+Docker-based demo that runs ArduCopter SITL and a Python thrust controller using `pymavlink`.

 ## Requirements